avaxman/INFOMGP-Practical1/README.md

 <span style="color:blue">Q:</span> Why is the demo not working out of the box?
 <span style="color:blue">A:</span>: with the same parameters as your input program: infomgp_practical1 "folder_name_without_slash" "name of txt scene files".
+Note that both the practical and the OSX demo don't have the big, unnecessary menu.
+The Windows demo will be updated accordingly, but the functionality is otherwise exactly the same.

 <span style="color:blue">Q:</span> How do I do inverse mass weighting for linear interpenetration?
-<span style="color:blue">A:</span>: Given two objects with masses $m_1,m_2$ interpenetrating in mutual distance $d$, their individual corrections need to be $d_1=\frac{d \cdot m_1}{m_1+m_2}$ and respectively for $d_2$.
-Note that: 1) the lighter object needs to move more (that's why it's inverse) 2) if one object is fixed, it's like it has infinite mass, and the other object moves all the way back.
+<span style="color:blue">A:</span>: Given two objects with masses $m_1,m_2$ interpenetrating in mutual distance $d$, their individual corrections need to be $d_1=\frac{d \cdot m_2}{m_1+m_2}$ and respectively for $d_2$.
+Note that: 1) the lighter object needs to move more (that's why it's *inverse* mass weighting) 2) if one object is fixed, it's like it has infinite mass, and the other object moves the entire of $d$ back alone.

 The practical will be checked during a special session in the deadline date .
 Every pair will have 10 minutes to shortly present their practical, and be tested by the lecturer with some fresh scene files.
 In addition, the lecturer will ask every person a short question that should be easy to answer if this person was fully involved in the exercise.
-This will typically be a double session in our regular slot B; check the calendar.
+This will typically be a double session in our regular slot B; check the roster on Blackboard.

 ##Frequently Asked Questions